microsoft/app-camp/docs/new-adventure/04-add-ai.md

 !!! warning "Indentation matters in .yml files"
     This is a "yaml" file, which is sensitive to indentation.
 Make sure the lines you add are indented the same as the `BOT_ID` and `BOT_PASSWORD` entries or it won't work.

 Now let's add code to call the Azure OpenAI service.
-Create a folder **services** within the **bot** folder in your project.
+Create a folder **services** within your project.
 In this new folder, create a file **azureOpenAiService.js** and paste in this code:

 ~~~javascript
 const { Configuration, OpenAIApi } = require("openai");